Florida Homeschooling Laws

 - Additional Resources Related to Homeschooling in Florida

 *This should by no means be interpreted as legal advice.
 It is your responsibility to interpret and understand the laws that you will be homeschooling under.

 How to Legally Homeschool in Florida

-Florida does not have very many requirements in terms of parent credentials for homeschooling.
+Florida does not have many requirements in terms of parent credentials for homeschooling.
 There is no minimum education level or criminal record bans.
 Florida also does not have vaccination requirements for homeschoolers or a list of required subjects that students must cover.
-They do, however, require a one-time notice of intent to homeschool, an up-to-date portfolio, and an annual assessment of student progress.

 Your Notice of Intent

 Usually, the first step to establishing a homeschool in the state of Florida is by filing a Notice of Intent with your public school system – specifically, with your county’s Superintendent of Schools.
 This can be done by way of a form or simply a letter announcing the names, addresses, and birth dates of any children you will be homeschooling.
 This notice of intent must be filed for any child six years of age or older within thirty days of establishing your homeschool.
 It’s a good idea to either hand-deliver your notice or to send it via certified mail so that you have proof of the timing of your filing.
 You may be wondering, “Can you start homeschooling in the middle of a semester?”
 The definitive answer is “yes,” as long as you follow the state homeschool guidelines and follow through with your notice of intent.